babarrett/g80-9009/README.md

 box to the Workstation port, but never to the "Desk PC / Workstation" port.
 There may be other keys that behave this way.

-TODO: Fix this.
-Most colored keys don't generate scan codes.
-So it looks like of the 149 keys on the keyboard, **most** except the cluster of 8 at the top-right could be available.
-It's also possible that the F1-F24 don't send scan codes directly, but only play back your pre-programmed keyboard macros.
+Most colored keys don't generate scan codes with the Desk PC setting.
+It looks like of the 149 keys on the keyboard, **most** except the cluster of 8 at the top-right could be available with the Wkst setting.
+It's also possible that the F13-F24 don't send scan codes directly, but only play back your pre-programmed keyboard macros.

-TODO: To be determined.

 A description of [Display Functions](../master/display-functions.md "Display Functions documentation") available on the G80-9009 keyboard.